 You might not own a microscope, but a bottle for your tears is easy to come by.
 You can even use a plastic travelling bottle you use for shampoo.
 If you’re having an uncontrollable cry, you can collect your tears so you can see the size of your sadness.
 It makes emotion become visible and tangible.
 To me, that seems like a beautiful and comforting thing.
 All we need now is a measuring cup for love!

 There are three sorts of tears.
 Basic tears keep your eyes moist, reflex tears clean your eyes (for instance when you’re cutting onions) and emotional tears have a psychological cause.

 Emotional tears are only seen in people, animals don’t cry.
-Emotional tears have a social function: they show other people something is going on, alerting them to comfort you.
+Emotional tears have a social function: They show other people something is going on, alerting them to comfort you.

 Tears consist of enzymes, protein, minerals, hormones – substances your body produces in a reaction to stress.
 Crying can help you to get rid of these substances and restore the balance in your body, but it hasn’t really been researched.
-(However, most people know the effect of a good cry: the relieve).
+(However, most people know the effect of a good cry: The relieve).

-Boys cry more than girls, but eventually, this changes: woman cry on average two to four times a month, men cry once every two months.
+Boys cry more than girls, but eventually, this changes: Women cry on average two to four times a month, men cry once every two months.
 This may be because women go through more emotional situations and watch more sad movies.

 Scientists say people who cry easily, have a big dose of the hormone prolactin.
 This may explain the phenomenon of weepiness after giving birth: women who just gave birth, have a lot of prolactin in their blood.

 (Source: Ad Vingerhoets, ‘Tranen.
 Waarom mensen huilen’, Uitgeverij Bert Bakker).

 Our mental state influences our physical wellbeing – that’s nothing new.
 Yoga,...
 Read more

 Theoretically, the days of your weekend are days without obligations.
 But in reality,...
 Read more